PostHog/posthog.com/contents/handbook/growth/sales/new-hire-onboarding.md

  - Ask team members in your region to be invited to some customer calls so you can gain an understanding of how we work with customers.
  - Check out some [Jimminy](https://app.jiminny.eu/dashboard) calls.
  - Start to learn and practise a [demo](https://youtu.be/2jQco8hEvTI) of PostHog.
- - Read all of the Sales and CS section in the Handbook.
+ - Read all of the Sales and CS section in the Handbook (and update it as you learn more).
  - Meet with [Charles](/community/profiles/28625), the exec responsible for Sales and CS.

 ### Week 2